Oxytocin receptor

 The oxytocin receptor, also known as OXTR, is a protein which functions as receptor for the hormone and neurotransmitter oxytocin.
 In humans, the oxytocin receptor is encoded by the OXTR gene which has been localized to human chromosome 3p25.

-Evolutionary tree of the oxytocin, vasotocin, mesotocin and isotocin receptors and their ligands.
+Evolutionary tree of the oxytocin, vasotocin, mesotocin, and isotocin receptors and their ligands.
 From Koechbach et al.

 Function and location

-The OXTR protein belongs to the G-protein coupled receptor family, specifically G_{q}, and acts as a receptor for oxytocin.
+The OXTR protein belongs to the G protein-coupled receptor (GPCR) family, specifically G_{q}, and acts as a receptor for oxytocin.
 Its activity is mediated by G proteins that activate several different second messenger systems.

 Oxytocin receptors are expressed by the myoepithelial cells of the mammary gland, and in both the myometrium and endometrium of the uterus at the end of pregnancy.

-The oxytocin-oxytocin receptor system plays an important role as an inducer of uterine contractions during parturition and of milk ejection.
+The oxytocin receptor system plays an important role as an inducer of uterine contractions during parturition and of milk ejection.

 OXTR is also associated with the central nervous system.
 The gene is believed to play a major role in social, cognitive, and emotional behavior.
 A decrease in OXTR expression by methylation of the OXTR gene is associated with callous and unemotional traits in adolescence, rigid thinking in anorexia nervosa, problems with facial and emotional recognition, and difficulties in the affect regulation.
 A reduction in this gene is believed to lead to prenatal stress, postnatal depression, and social anxiety.
-Further research must be gathered before concluding these findings, however strong evidence is pointing in this direction.
 Studies on OXTR methylation—which downregulates oxytocin mechanisms—suggest this process is associated with increased gray matter density in the amygdala, implicating OXTR regulation in stress and parasympathetic regulation.

+Social isolation has been found to decrease oxytocin receptor levels in rodents, whereas levels of oxytocin were unchanged.
+The decreased oxytocin receptor levels were associated with behavioral changes including increased aggression and anxiety-like behavior, hyperactivity, and diminished social behaviors and memory.
+Exogenous administration of oxytocin receptor agonists like oxytocin or TGOT was able to partially reverse the behavioral changes.

+Fecal microbiota transplant from people with social anxiety disorder into rodents caused selective social anxiety-like symptoms in the rodents.
+This was associated with brain oxytocinergic abnormalities, including decreased expression of the oxytocin receptor.
+Lactobacillus reuteri has been found to increase oxytocinergic signaling in rodents, with its metabolite ergothioneine reducing social avoidance behavior.
+Conversely, propionic acid (propionate), which is produced by certain gut bacteria and is increased by social isolation, has been found to induce social deficits and anxiety in rodents, with this being associated with decreased oxytocin receptor expression.

 In some mammals, oxytocin receptors are also found in the kidney and heart.